 External scholarships, listed on our website, are a good way to partially fund your study abroad experience.
 In addition, the Center for International Education and Global Strategy offers two scholarship programs for UAlbany students studying abroad on UAlbany or 4-year SUNY programs.

 More information on applying to these scholarships is located on the Scholarships web page.
-Pay special attention to the new Great Dane Internship Scholarship posted there, which has a deadline of March 31st.
+Pay special attention to the new Great Dane Internship Scholarship.

 The Intern Group also offers various funding opportunities listed on their Financing web page, including financial aid, grants and scholarship resources.